imbenrabi/placer-ai-ex/README.md

 ## Start Client

-To start the client, use the following command from project root:
+To start the client, use the following command in project root:

 ```bash
   yarn run start:client